Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Method

 In addition, we can obtain cosmological constraints via time delay cosmography of strongly lensed GWs.
 Given the observed time delay between GW signal images, $\Delta t=t_{d,2}-t_{d,1}$, as well as redshifts of the lens galaxy and the source galaxy, the Einstein radius $\theta_E$, and the impact parameter $y$, we can estimate cosmological parameters with equation (\ref{eq:time_delay}) and (\ref{eq:sis_time_delay}) using the SIS model.
 For the resolved image of a strong-lensing system in galaxy surveys, the angular separation between the two images of the source can be observed.
 Then one can obtain $\theta_E$ of the SIS lensing system by $\theta_E=(\theta_+-\theta_-)/2=\Delta\theta/2$, given the lens equation (\ref{eq:sis_lens_eq}).
 Therefore, we construct the log-likelihood on cosmological parameters ${\lambda}$ with $\chi^2$-statistics over $N$ lensed events, given by

 where

 The uncertainty in time delay reconstruction is dominated by $\delta y$ from GW re-analysis, which typically gives relative error of $10\%-20\%$.
-The uncertainty in other factors, namely $\Delta\theta,z_L,z_S$, is in order of a few percents from galaxy surveys\footnote{The redshift uncertainty from spectroscopic survey and photometric survey is expected to be in order of $0.1\%$ and $1\%$ respectively (e.g. \cite{Euclid:2024yrr}; \cite{2009arXiv0912.0201L}).
+The uncertainty in other factors, namely $\Delta\theta,z_L,z_S$, is in order of at most a few percents from galaxy surveys\footnote{The redshift uncertainty from spectroscopic survey and photometric survey is expected to be in order of $0.1\%$ and $1\%$ respectively (e.g. \cite{Euclid:2024yrr}; \cite{2009arXiv0912.0201L}).
 Although photometric redshift of the source galaxy is affected by light bending due to gravitational lensing, follow-up spectroscopic survey could provide more accurate redshift measurement.}.
-Moreover, uncertainty in GW arrival time in milliseconds is negligible compared to time delay in days.
+Moreover, uncertainty in GW arrival time in milliseconds is negligible compared to time delay in days, and we assume a perfectly smooth lens model so that time delay from small features in galaxy lens model is neglected.
 Therefore we have $\delta (\Delta t)/\Delta t \simeq \delta y/y$ in the likelihood.
 Using flat priors on $\lambda$, the posterior for $\lambda$ can then be obtained by Bayesian inference with Markov Chain Monte Carlo (MCMC) sampling.

 The aim of this work is to forecast cosmological constraints given observed lensed GW pairs.
 In practice, however, one must also consider the detectability of lensed GW pairs, and weight the likelihood of observables by selection effects.
 This should be analyzed explicitly in future works.